Oran Park Raceway

 Oran Park Raceway was a motor racing circuit at Narellan south west of Sydney, New South Wales, Australia which was operational from February 1962 until its closure in January 2010.
 The track was designed and started by George Murray and Jack Allen.
-Since its closure in 2010 it has been developed into housing.
+Since its closure in 2010 it has been (re)developed into housing.

 History

 The circuit was established by the Singer Car Club, with its opening meeting held on the weekend of 17–18 February 1962.
 The land for the circuit was provided by wealthy Camden grazier Dan Cleary, who also ran an earthmoving business, which provided the equipment used to help build the circuit.
 A motorcycle race meeting was held on 17 February 1963, with reigning Grand Prix Champion Jim Redman being the star attraction.
 Redman won nearly every class and set the lap record of 50.4 seconds, only 0.8 seconds slower than Frank Matich's outright time set in a 2.6-litre Lotus Sports Car.

-The original lap distance of 1.690 km was later extended to 1.960 km with a further extension in 1974 creating an alternative "Grand Prix" circuit of 2.625 km in length.
+The original lap distance of 1.690 km was later extended to 1.960 km with a further extension in 1974, creating an alternative "Grand Prix" circuit of 2.625 km in length.
 The Grand Prix circuit featured a figure-eight shape with a bridge where the track crossed over itself.
 Despite the loop the racing direction was still regarded as being anticlockwise.

 The complex also had a motocross track, a skidpan, a dirt track and four wheel drive course and a 1000-foot drag strip.
 Due to the nature of the land on which the circuit was built, most of the circuit was visible from the main grandstand or the grassed banks surrounding the track.